anubhutivyas/RL/docs/guides/index.md

 ## What You'll Find Here

-Our guides are organized into four main categories to help you navigate from basic concepts to advanced implementations:
+Our guides are organized into three main categories to help you navigate from basic concepts to practical implementations:

 ### 🎯 **Training Algorithms**
 Learn the core RL algorithms that power NeMo RL.
 Start with Supervised Fine-Tuning (SFT) as your foundation, then explore advanced techniques like Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO).
 Each algorithm guide includes detailed explanations, mathematical foundations, and practical implementation examples.

 ### 🚀 **Examples & Tutorials**
 Jump into complete, working examples that demonstrate real-world applications.
 These tutorials walk you through entire training workflows, from data preparation to model deployment, using specific datasets and environments.

-### ⚡ **Performance & Scaling**
-Master the performance optimization and scaling aspects of NeMo RL.
-Learn distributed training strategies, performance profiling techniques, and how to handle model-specific considerations for optimal results.

 ### 🛠️ **Development & Deployment**
 Extend NeMo RL with custom components and deploy your models to production.
 Learn to add new models, create custom environments, implement testing strategies, and package your solutions for deployment.